balcortex/100_days_code_web_development/README.md

 ## Day 023 - 2023/09/25

 Today I learned about the flexbox layout mode, which is a mode that re-arranges a group of elements into rows or columns that can grow or shrink based on the available space.

+## Day 024 - 2023/09/26

+Today I learned how to grow items in the flexbox layout mode, which is done using the property flex-grow.
+If all items have the same value, they will have the same width.